 Stanley Park Loop

 Let’s start with the obvious one: Stanley Park.
-Riding around the Stanley Park Seawall has quickly become one of my favorite rides in Vancouver—being the closest nature escape in the city.
+Riding around the Stanley Park Seawall has quickly become one of my favourite rides in Vancouver—being the closest nature escape in the city.
 Pack a picnic, stop at the totem poles, go to Beaver Lake, and explore some of its trails to make it a half-day trip!

 If you fancy a change of scenery but still don’t want to wander too far, bike along the seaside route to Spanish Banks.
 The bike path follows the shoreline and will take you past Kits Beach, Jericho, and Locarno to finally end at Spanish Banks, where you can relax for a while.
 Ride along the False Creek seawall instead of crossing the Burrard bridge if you’re coming from downtown for breathtaking views of the city center.

 If you like planes as much as I do, you’ll love Iona beach.
 Located near YVR airport, you can watch the planes take off and land one after the other.
 The bike ride there is a little sketchy, especially when it comes to crossing Grant McConachie Way but there is a bike path—just make sure you find it and stay on it as drivers go fast.
-Once there, walk or bike along the 4 km Iona Jetty and enjoy the view over mount Baker!
+Once there, walk or bike along the 4 km Iona Jetty and enjoy the view over Mount Baker!

 Bordering the Burrard Inlet, Port Moody is the smallest of the Tri-Cities and home to great local breweries such as Yellow Dog Brewing and Moody Ales.
 The shoreline trail, mountain views, and craft beer make for a perfect weekend day trip!
 If you want to ride a bit more after lunch before heading home, stop by Sasamat Lake in Belcarra Regional Park.